 Trust Unitholders may be required to include amounts in their taxable income even where they have not received a cash distribution in respect of such amounts.
-The Declaration of Trust generally provides that a sufficient amount of the Trust's Trust Income and Net Realized Capital Gains will be distributed or otherwise made payable each year to Trust Unitholders in order to ensure that the Trust is not liable for non-refundable income tax under Part I of the Tax Act.
-Where the amount of Trust Income and Net Realized Capital Gains of the Trust for a particular taxation year exceeds the cash available for distribution in the year, such excess may be distributed to Trust Unitholders in the form of additional Trust Units.
+The Declaration of Trust generally provides that a sufficient amount of the Trust's income will be distributed or otherwise made payable each year to Trust Unitholders in order to ensure that the Trust is not liable for non-refundable income tax under Part I of the Tax Act.
+Where such amount exceeds the cash available for distribution in the year, such excess may be distributed to Trust Unitholders in the form of additional Trust Units.

-The designation of income or gains realized by the Trust to Trust Unitholders, including the designation of gains realized on the disposition of investments of the Partnership as capital gains will depend largely on factual considerations.
-Management will endeavor to make appropriate characterizations of income or gains realized by the Trust for purposes of designating such income or gains to Trust Unitholders based on information reasonably available to it.
+The designation of income or gains realized by the Trust to Trust Unitholders, including the designation of gains realized on the disposition of investments of the Partnership as capital gains, will depend largely on factual considerations.
+Management will endeavour to make appropriate characterizations of income or gains realized by the Trust for purposes of designating such income or gains to Trust Unitholders based on information reasonably available to it.
 However, there is no certainty that the manner in which the Trust characterizes such income or gains will be accepted by the CRA.
 If it is subsequently determined that the Trust's characterization of a particular amount was incorrect, Trust Unitholders might suffer material adverse tax consequences as a result.

-Pursuant to rules in the Tax Act. if the Trust experiences a "loss restriction event" (i) it will be deemed to have a year-end for tax purposes (which could result in an unscheduled distribution of Trust Income and Net Realized Capital Gains, if any, at such time to Trust Unitholders so that the Trust is not liable for non-refundable income tax on such amounts under Part I of the Tax Act). and (ii) it will become subject to the loss restriction rules generally applicable to corporations that experience an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on its ability to carry forward losses.
+Pursuant to rules in the Tax Act, if the Trust experiences a "loss restriction event" (i) it will be deemed to have a year-end for tax purposes (which could result in an unscheduled distribution of Trust Income and Net Realized Capital Gains, if any, at such time to Trust Unitholders so that the Trust is not liable for non-refundable income tax on such amounts under Part I of the Tax Act), and (ii) it will become subject to the loss restriction rules generally applicable to corporations that experience an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on its ability to carry forward losses.
 Generally, the Trust will be subject to a loss restriction event if a Trust Unitholder becomes a "majority-interest beneficiary", or a group of persons becomes a "majority-interest group of beneficiaries", of the Trust, as those terms are defined in the affiliated persons rules contained in the Tax Act, with certain modifications.
 Generally, a majority-interest beneficiary of the Trust is a beneficiary in the income or capital, as the case may be, of the Trust whose beneficial interests, together with the beneficial interests of persons and partnerships with whom the beneficiary is affiliated, have a fair market value that is greater than 50% of the fair market value of all the interests in the income or capital, as the case may be, of the Trust.
-Please see "Certain Canadian Federal Income Tax Considerations -Taxation of Trust Unitholders - Distributions" for the tax consequences of an unscheduled or other distribution to Trust Unitholders.
+Please see "Certain Canadian Federal Income Tax Considerations -

+Taxation of Trust Unitholders - Distributions" for the tax consequences of an unscheduled or other distribution to Trust Unitholders.